opencog/link-grammar/msvc/README.md

 [Python Releases for Windows](https://www.python.org/downloads/windows/).
 You also have to install [SWIG](http://www.swig.org/download.html).

-The bindings were testes using swigwin-3.0.10 with Python 2.7.12 and 3.4.4.
+The bindings were testes using swigwin-3.0.10 with Python 3.4.4.

 Setup
 -----